reginabally/task-tracker/README.md

 4. **Import seed data**

    Review and edit the seed data for task types and tags in `/prisma/seed.ts` if needed.
-Change the reporting period in `.env`.

    Then run:
    ```bash